yoshida-lab/XenonPy/docs/source/features.rst

 We also provide compatible API to use the structural descriptors of `matminer <https://hackingmaterials.github.io/matminer/>`_.
 You may check the summary table of featurizers in matminer `here <https://hackingmaterials.github.io/matminer/featurizer_summary.html>`_.

-The tutorials at :doc:`tutorial/2-descriptor` demonstrate how to calculate descriptors using ``XenonPy.descriptor`` classes.

 RDKit descriptors